LICHEN SCLEROSUS in Females

 Carefully dry yourself after passing urine to reduce the contact of urine with your skin.

-Using a moisturiser or yellow soft paraffin as a barrier cream can protect your skin from exposure to urine.
+Using a moisturiser or yellow soft paraffin (such as Vaseline) as a barrier cream can protect your skin from exposure to urine.

-If sexual intercourse is painful because of tightening at the entrance to the vagina, the use of lubricants and, on occasions, vaginal dilators, will help.
+If sexual intercourse is painful because of tightening of the skin at the entrance to the vagina, the use of lubricants and, on occasions, vaginal dilators, will help.

 Keep an eye on your skin.
-Cancer of the vulva may be a little more likely to occur in lichen sclerosus that has been present for many years than in normal skin.
-Lifelong regular self-examination is very important for all females who have or have had genital lichen sclerosus.
-If any skin change develops which does not respond to steroid creams, in particular any skin thickening, soreness or ulceration lasting more than two weeks, you need to tell your doctor without delay.
+There is a small risk of developing vulval cancer in lichen sclerosus, but with good control of the symptoms and signs this risk is reduced further.
+Lifelong regular self-examination is very important for all females who have had genital lichen sclerosus.
+If any skin changes develop which do not respond to steroid creams, in particular any skin thickening, soreness or ulceration lasting more than two weeks, you need to tell your doctor without delay.
 You may need a biopsy to test for skin cancer.

 If you are a smoker, stop smoking to reduce the risk of cancer.